Medically reviewed on March 7, 2018.

 What is Kalexate?

-Kalexate is a medicine that binds itself to potassium in your digestive tract.
+Kalexate binds itself to potassium in your digestive tract.
 This helps prevent your body from absorbing too much potassium.

 Kalexate is used to treat high levels of potassium in the blood, also called hyperkalemia.